Enhancing Multimodal Medical Image Classification using Cross-Graph Modal Contrastive Learning: EXPERIMENTS

 \subsection{Compare with the SOTA Methods}

-Compared with state-of-the-art (SOTA) methods, we examined the performance of the MHCA, DeAF, and TriFormer models, which employ 3D tensor-based CNNs as feature extractors combined with meta-features for multimodal training.
+In this work, we examined the effectiveness of our proposed CGMCL framework by conducting extensive comparisons with a range of state-of-the-art (SOTA) unimodal and multimodal models, such as MHCA, DeAF, and TriFormer.
+These models employ 3D tensor-based CNN architectures as feature extractors jointly trained with clinical meta-features, transformer-based multimodal fusion methods, and recent graph-transformer hybrid models.
+The quantitative results are presented for both the Parkinson's disease dataset (Tables~\ref{table:Normal_MA}, \ref{table:MA_Abnormal}, \ref{table:Normal_Abnormal}) and the melanoma dataset (Table~\ref{table:melanoma_table}).
 Our experimental results yielded the following findings:

 \begin{enumerate} \item Compared to unimodal CNN-based feature extractors (i.e., 2-layer CNN, 3D-CNN, VGG19, and ResNet18), the three SOTA models using multimodal 3D-CNNs did not demonstrate substantially higher ACC across the three PD subtypes.
 However, individual metrics improved for certain models.
 Specifically, DeAF showed enhancements in specificity (SPE) and positive predictive value (PPV) for Normal vs. MA (SPE = 0.76) and for MA vs. Abnormal (SPE = 0.91, PPV = 0.93).
 MHCA also improved sensitivity (SEN) for Normal vs. Abnormal (SEN = 0.92). \item We further evaluated the cross-modal graph fusion capability of our proposed CGMCL model in classifying the three PD subtypes.
 From Table \ref{table:Normal_MA}, using GAT as the cross-modal fusion method with ResNet18 achieves metric values between 0.73 and 0.76, comparable to the SOTA model using 3D-CNNs or unimodal approaches (ACC $\uparrow$ 4.1\%, PPV $\uparrow$ 3.9\%).
 This indicates that the fusion of clinical and imaging data can more effectively assist in identifying difficult-to-diagnose early PD symptoms.
 Moreover, there is a noticeable improvement in classification performance for the other two subtypes (e.g., MA vs. Abnormal and Normal vs. Abnormal).